vyasparthm/Traffic-Sign-Classifier/README.md

 #### 2. Final model architecture

-My final model consisted of the following layers:
+The final model consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|